Delivery management

 Procurement decisions are made on flawed or incomplete data without explicit criteria.
 The contract does not provide an effective basis for contractor management or delivery.
 There is an adversarial relationship with the contractor.

-The Digital Sourcing Policy.
-Digital sourcing policies exist to provide agencies with a modern approach to structuring contracts that reduces risk, drives competitive outcomes, increases flexibility and fairness, and encourages competition.
+- Digital Sourcing Policy: digital sourcing policies exist to provide agencies with a modern approach to structuring contracts that reduces risk, drives competitive outcomes, increases flexibility and fairness, and encourages competition.